Quantum anomalous Hall phases in gated rhombohedral graphene: Discussion

 \section{Discussion}

-The result of Theorem \ref{thm:class} gives all possible topological values of the quantum anomalous Hall effect in an idealized macroscopic (effective) model of multi-layer rhombohedral graphene and Floquet topological insulators.
+The result of Theorem \ref{thm:class} gives all possible topological values of the quantum anomalous Hall effect in an idealized macroscopic (effective) model of multi-layer rhombohedral graphene and Floquet topological insulators in a setting where the gate potential varies between two bulk regions.
 In the latter application, we retrieve the topological invariant obtained for large values of the driving laser frequency (corresponding to a small coupling constant $\gamma$) \cite{bal2022multiscale}.
 In the former application, we retrieve the topological invariant obtained for small displacement field \cite{han2024large,zhang2011spontaneous} compared to the coupling constant $\gamma$.

-We also note that instead of modeling a transition $u\to -u$ we could consider the case that across a large enough length scale the energetically preferable stacking order changes continuously from AB to BA, as considered in \cite{bal2023mathematical}.
-This transition is modeled by a continuous transition of $B \to B^*$ instead of $u \to -u$.
-Substituting the eigenvectors of $\hat H(\gamma A^*)$ for $\hat H(-u)$ in Section \ref{sec:proof} using the unitary relations derived in \eqref{eq:symtauA} it is clear that the BDI's for this transition are identical to the ones derived in Section \ref{sec:proof}.
+We also note that the spatially varying gate potential is just one possible way to introduce non-trivial topological phases.
+One other possibility is the case that across a large enough length scale the energetically preferable stacking order changes continuously from ABC to CBA, as considered in \cite{bal2023mathematical}.
+This transition is modeled by a continuous transition of $B \to B^*$.
+Substituting the eigenvectors of $\hat H(u, \gamma A^*)$ for $\hat H(-u, \gamma A)$ in Section \ref{sec:proof} using the unitary relations derived in \eqref{eq:symtauA} it is clear that the BDI's for this transition are identical a symmetric transition from phase $-j$ to $j$ as derived in Section \ref{sec:proof}.
 Figure \ref{fig:5-layer_eps} shows for the 5-layer case that indeed these two transitions are topologically equivalent.
+Indeed considering that $B$ and $B^*$ are distinct topological phases for each value of $u$ the number of topological phases allowing both the transition matrix $B$ and gate potential $u$ to vary spatially is $4\lfloor\frac m2\rfloor$.
+Bulk invariants for all these phases may be calculated similarly to in section \ref{sec:proof}.d and subsequently subtracting any two of these will give a BDI for a transition between any two of the $4\lfloor \frac m2\rfloor$ phases.
+One could also allow the possibility that a non-uniform electric field produces potential differences that are not constant between any two adjacent layers or adding insulating layers between graphene layers to introduce non-uniform coupling constants $\gamma$, which is the subject of ongoing work.